yhkwok326/CS506_final-/README.md

 # Alzheimer's Disease MRI Classification

-youtube link for the Midterm report: https://youtu.be/vV8o-egBJ6o
+youtube link for the Midterm report: https://youtu.be/vV8o-egBJ6o youtube link for Final Report:

 ## Summary

-This project aims to implement deep learning-based system for automated classification of Alzheimer's disease stages using brain MRI scans.
-The goal of this system is to categorize scans into four stages: Non-Demented, Very Mild Demented, Mild Demented, and Moderate Demented; ultimately aiming to aide with more precise and efficent diagnose of Alzheimers Disease.
+This project is to implement a deep learning-based model for automated classification of Alzheimer's disease stages using brain MRI scans.
+The goal of this model is to categorize scans into four stages: Non-Demented, Very Mild Demented, Mild Demented, and Moderate Demented; ultimately aiming to aide with more precise and efficent diagnose of Alzheimers Disease.

 ## Data Collection